cutecryptid/minish-hat/README.md

 Run ```python minish-hat.py INPUT_FILE```.
 Python 3.x and clingo 5.x.
 Asprin is optional but recommended, as it is just used for complex minimization modes.

-The input file must contain the terms of the function to minimize in their ternary representation, one term per line.
+The input file must contain the terms of the function to minimize either in their ternary representation, one term per line or in a logic program format without nesting.
 See the samples at the provided input folder for reference.
-These terms should be either the countermodels of the logic program/theory or the program rules translated to labels (with ```z=not 2``` and ```o=not 0```).
+In ternary representation, the terms should be either the countermodels of the logic program/theory or the program rules translated to labels (with ```z=not 2``` and ```o=not 0```).

 The script generates the prime implicates in Python and leverages ASP to do the mincover for all of the generated prime implicates.
 This behaviour can be altered to let python extract the Essential Implicates first and use ASP to determine the remaining minimal coverage by using the parameter ```-hc/--hybridcover```.